-

 The fact that the first subway was built here demonstrates just how central, busy, and valuable the area was once.
 That is not to say the area has fallen on hard times.
 But, rather, to point out that the Asakusa/Ueno area once held the prominence that Shinjuku and Shibuya hold in the metropolis today.
 Hard to imagine, but true.

-Since this is your own private tour of Tokyo, we could also include a visit to the Tokyo National Museum.
+Personalize your tour further with an optional visit to the Tokyo National Museum.
 Their repository is unrivaled across virtually all the arts and, if you are up for it, we are super keen to dive deeper into art and the orbiting culture of the various periods with you.

-By default, our tour of Tokyo’s east side shows you an unheralded history of the city in all things rail, architecture, nature, religion, and commerce.
+Our private tour of Tokyo’s east side unveils the lesser-known history of the city, encompassing rail, architecture, nature, religion, and commerce.

 Does this look like fun?
 Book tickets today!